angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 ### Daze

-{{Daze}} gets a slot all by itself over other potential countermagic due to the mana efficiency it displays.
+:card[Daze] gets a slot all by itself over other potential countermagic due to the mana efficiency it displays.
 It enables easy and aggressive early combo turns and can protect against a variety of threats.
 In games expected to go longer it does lose its viability at hitting something but otherwise it can provide an